stanwmusic/wp-tevko-responsive-images/readme.txt

 3. If you'd like to enable the advanced image compression feature, Please see the instructions at https://github.com/ResponsiveImagesCG/wp-tevko-responsive-images/tree/dev#advanced-image-compression

 == Changelog ==

+= 2.6.0 =
+* Turns display filter callback into a general utility function for adding srcset and sizes attributes image HTML.
+* Upgrade to Picturefill 3.0.1
+* Avoids calling image_downsize() when calculating sizes attributes to speed things up.
+* Fixes a bug when wp_get_attachment_metadata() failed to return an array.
+* Clean up inline docs.

 = 2.5.2 =
 * Numerous performance and usability improvements